odan/odan.github.io/_posts/2017-02-05-xampp-how-to-enable-php-opcache.md

 ---
 title: XAMPP - How to enable PHP OPCache
 layout: post
-comments: true
+comments: false
-published: false
+published: true
 description:
-keywords:
+keywords: php, opcache, xampp
 ---

 XAMPP comes with PHP OPCache already included in the bundle, you just need to enable it.
 To enable the extension: